vives-projectwerk-2021/mbed-fake-temperature-sensor/README.md

 ### Use the method temperature()

 To get a value of the sensor you can just call the method temperature() on your instance.
-When you use the method temperature() you get a value with a type uint16_t with a range of 17 to 27.
+When you use the method temperature() you get a value with a type uint16_t.
+This value isn't the real temperature.
+To get the real temperature, you must divide the value by 256.
+The result is within the range of 17 to 27.

 ### Why this library